luc-polo/Advanced-Regression-Challenge/README.md

 # Advanced Regression Challenge

 ### Purpose and Scope:
-The goal of this project is to develop the best linear regression model for a small dataset containing 100 samples, with performance evaluated in terms of Root Mean Square Error (RMSE).
-To achieve this, various methods of linear regression are implemented, along with feature engineering and selection techniques.
+The goal of this academic project, part of my Advanced Regression course, was to develop the best linear regression model for a given dataset.
+The dataset contained 100 samples and 200 features, and the challenge was evaluated based on performance in terms of Root Mean Square Error (RMSE).
+To achieve this, various linear regression methods were implemented, along with feature engineering and selection techniques.

+### Results:
+I ranked 1st out of the 80 students in my cohort, including the teacher!
+(Email from the teacher enclosed as proof of this result)

 ### Key Concepts Covered:
 - **Data visualization and statistical summaries**: